Escalating Mideast violence bears hallmarks of 2014 Gaza war

 While the violence has been widely condemned, there is no sign that either side is willing to back down.
 Prime Minister Benjamin Netanyahu has vowed to expand the offensive, saying “this will take time."

-Lod also saw heavy clashes after thousands of mourners joined a funeral for an Arab man killed by a suspected Jewish gunman the previous night.
-The crowd fought with police, and set a synagogue and some 30 vehicles, including a police car, on fire, Israeli media reported.
-Paramedics said a 56-year-old man was seriously hurt after his car was pelted with stones.
+Lod also saw heavy clashes after thousands of mourners joined a funeral for an Arab man who was killed the previous night, the suspect a Jewish gunman.
+The crowd fought with police, and set a synagogue and some 30 vehicles on fire, Israeli media reported.

 On Monday evening, Hamas began firing rockets from Gaza.
-From there on, the escalation was rapid.
+From there, the escalation was rapid.

 In a televised address, Hamas’ exiled leader, Ismail Haniyeh, said Israel bore responsibility.
 “It’s the Israeli occupation that set Jerusalem on fire, and the flames reached Gaza,” he said.